Picture of dog sitting on bed at Hyatt Regency Sonoma Wine Country

 Two Dog Night Creamery at the Barlow, Sebastopol

-There are so many pet-friendly places and businesses in Sonoma County, we may have missed a few.
+There are so many pet-friendly places and businesses in Sonoma County we may have missed a few.
 Let us know if you find a favorite.
 And rules do change, so double-check with each company or location before visiting with your animal companions.
-Please confirm with the individual hotel, restaurant, or business prior to your stay.
+Please confirm with the individual hotel, restaurant, or business before your stay.

 For more details, read Sonoma County Parks to Walk Your Dog and Pet-Friendly Restaurants with Treats for Your Dog, and see Sonoma County's safety tips for water activities.